 So I decided to take that candle and “chip” it into pieces that I could put into the little warmer bowl.
 Well, of course it worked like a charm and now I can enjoy the scent that hubby and I both like.
-I get more mileage out of the more expensive candle, hubby is happy, and I am not buying wax squares I don’t need.
+I get more mileage out of the more expensive candle, hubby is happy, I’m not spending money on wax squares and our home smells great.

 I go ahead and carve the candle into chunks and store them in either a plastic Ziploc bag or in a glass jar.
 You’ll be amazed at how long the wax lasts when it’s used this way!